Goodbye Julia: Reception

-Reception in Arabic media

 Goodbye Julia was nominated as best Arab film of 2023 in several categories by the Critics Awards for Arab Films.
-Managed by the Arab Cinema Centre in Cairo, these distinctions are awarded by 209 critics from 72 countries, and the winners are scheduled to be announced at the Cannes Film Festival on 18 May 2024.
+Managed by the Arab Cinema Center in Cairo, these distinctions are awarded by 209 critics from 72 countries, and the winners are scheduled to be announced at the Cannes Film Festival on 18 May 2024.

 In Cairo, Wael Khairy, editor of SceneNow website, praised the film's message of the racism that Southerners are confronted with in their daily lives.
 Despite this, he also wrote that "The opening scenes in Khartoum are filmed with the tension of a ticking time bomb, but as it approaches the second and third acts, it stumbles and treads familiar ground."

 In their December 2023 review of the 10 best Arab films of the year, Al Jazeera listed Goodbye Julia in first place.
 The review praised the film's storyline, complex main characters, musical score and, most of all, Kordofani's script and directing.

 A January 2024 review in Sudanese online magazine Andariya stressed the gender-specific aspects of the film.
 Thus, it emphasized "the rare and precious voice that shows how the pangs of patriarchy put their hands on the lives of women."
 Quoting Mona's remark in the film: “Most men are selfish and with a heart of stone.”, the review concluded:

 Kordofani has painted the characters of all men, except the benevolent elderly photographer, as committing or heading towards violence.
 They go rampant and form deadly mobs in the street, set fire to poor people’s shacks, evict women, and push them in the back of their cars to imprison them.
 At one time or another, most male characters end up with a weapon in their hand, ready to commit a crime.